GeorgieGirl24/adopt_dont_shop/README.md

 If a shelter doesn't have any pets with an approved application I can delete that shelter
 When that shelter is deleted
-Then all of their pets are deleted as well
+x Then all of their pets are deleted as well
 ```

 ```
-[ ] done
+[x] done

 User Story 35, Deleting Shelters Deletes its Reviews